tuupola/php-docker-k8s/caddy-phpfpm/README.md

 # Caddy + PHP-FPM + MariaDB

 Modern simple setup.
 PHP 8.1 as PHP-FPM reverse proxied by Caddy and MariaDB as database.
 All in separate containers.
 Caddy handles TLS automatically.
-Current directory mounted into webserver so code changes can be seen immediately.
 This requires you to install Composer dependencies locally in the host machine.

 ```
 $ git clone https://github.com/tuupola/slim-docker.git